BLCM/bl3mods/Apocalyptech/deprecated_or_broken/README.md

   maps which don't ordinarily spawn them, and we can!
 The test as-is is a bit broken and needs further development to be viable, but it worked well enough that I'm happy leaving it the way it is for now.
+- `all_anointed.txt` - Just a test to turn all enemies (just in Covenant Pass) into Anointed.
+Works fine, actually, but I have no plans to expand it beyond there.
+There's a commented bit to turn all Covenant Pass enemies into Wotan instead, which is good for a laugh...
 - `gun_randomizer.txt` - The file as-is just randomizes the barrel for the Cloud Kill SMG, and works pretty well, giving three random barrels to the gun.
 No real plans to turn this into a real randomizer, just